 You can easily spend $20-$30 per square foot on luxury flooring for your kitchen, but if you are willing to shop around and tackle the installation yourself, a new kitchen floor can cost well under $1 per square foot.
-But it’s important to note that price is not the only consideration.
+However, it’s important to note that price is not the only consideration.
 The material also must be a good candidate for the kitchen environment.
 Any legitimate option must agree with the following rules:

 It must be durable and easy to clean.
 If you have to replace the flooring in a few years, either because it’s too dirty to look at or it’s falling apart, it’s not a bargain.

 Given these rules, the four most realistic options for cheap kitchen flooring are ceramic tile, vinyl, laminate, and cork.
 That's actually a fairly broad list, considering that all of these are available in a wide range of styles.
-They are pretty good performers in the kitchen.
+They are all pretty good performers in the kitchen.

-Note: The costs given below are actual recent prices from a national home improvement retailer.
-They are subject to change and do not include underlayment, adhesive, grout or other installation supplies.
-Consider these additional costs when evaluating any flooring.Continue to 2 of 5 below.
+Note: The costs given below are recent prices from a national home improvement retailer.
+They are subject to change and do not include underlayment, adhesive, grout, or other installation supplies.
+Consider those additional costs when evaluating any flooring.Continue to 2 of 5 below.

 02 of 05

-Vinyl Flooring Is Available in Sheets and Easy-to-Install Tiles or Planks
+Vinyl Flooring Is Easy-to-Install in Tiles, Sheets, or Planks